Note: All manufacturers names, numbers,

 Click to go back

-This is what they look like if they fail
+This is what they look like if they have reached their service limits

 You can see that the outer (primary) one is OK, and within service limits, and the other (the secondary tensioner)

-has failed completely, with the shoe totally gone, and shards of metal lost from the tensioner into the motor.
+has been used up completely, with the shoe totally gone, and shards of metal lost from the tensioner into the motor.

 Firstly, you need to take off the front exhaust, to get at the cam box